honey-milkc/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 Language Committee](language-committee.html) following the [review procedure](/change-review-process.html).

+## `7` Changes to this policy

+`7.1` Changes to this policy need to be approved by
+    the Kotlin Language Committee.

+`7.2` Any proposed change needs to be published as
+    a GitHub pull request; providing a reasonable time to allow for comments on the change by the Kotlin Community.

 ## `3` Types of incompatible changes and corresponding guidelines

 `3.1` Small fixes that virtually no users will